-- Respect Employees value people, their skills and their perspectives. - Excellence Employees do their best, giving full attention to the quality of every job, outcome and relationship.
-The highest level of customer service is provided to customers, both externally and internally. - Accountability Employees accept responsibility for their actions and work to achieve desired results. - Creativity Employees take on every challenge with a spirit of discovery and ingenuity, offering new ideas and resources. - Honor Employees behave with integrity.
+- Respect Employees value each other as people and appreciate their skills and perspectives. - Excellence Employees do their best, giving full attention to the quality of every job, outcome and relationship.
+The highest level of customer service is provided to customers, both externally and internally.

+- Accountability Employees accept responsibility for their actions and work to achieve desired results. - Creativity Employees take on every challenge with a spirit of discovery and ingenuity, offering best ideas and resources. - Honor Employees behave with integrity.

-Our employees are committed to these values, which define how employees behave, treat others and operate.
+Our employees are committed to these values, which define how employees behave, treat others, and fulfill job requirements.